bobfp/yeet-state/README.md

 ## Using Yeet

+`yarn add @bobfp/yeet-state`

 You will probably want to use the react bindings to interact with a yeet store, but here is a quick example of the low-level API

-`yarn add @bobfp/yeet-state`

-`npm install @bobfp/yeet-state --save`

 ```js
 import {createStore} from 'yeet-state';